- Completed project

 Defining marine habitat use by seabirds

-We are investigating whether a range of different mathematical models accurately reflect seasonal seabird distributions in Aotearoa New Zealand waters.
+We investigated whether a range of different mathematical models accurately reflect seasonal seabird distributions in Aotearoa New Zealand waters.

 |David Thompson (NIWA)||April 2017 – September 2019||$300,000|

 Aotearoa New Zealand waters support the greatest diversity of seabirds on Earth, including rare and endangered species, such as albatrosses, petrels and shearwaters.
 It is critical that we know the number of birds, where they live and their migration patterns.

 Using boats to survey bird populations and collect detailed data about seabird distributions is extremely expensive.
 We investigated whether cheaper, modelling methods can produce accurate estimates of which areas of the ocean are important for seabirds and how many there are.
 Our model uses information about the types of environments where seabirds live.
 For example, we know that some species prefer coastal habitats and others prefer ocean habitats.
 We compared these species-specific relative environmental suitability models with models that are built on location data from seabird sightings or electronic tags.